keboola/connection-docs/transformations/redshift/index.md

  - If your source data is on Redshift, there is no data transfer.
  - Redshift is a columnar database -- no more indexing, nest JOINs without worries.
- - Redshift is not very friendly when it come to data types, for instance, invalid characters.
+ - Redshift is not very friendly when it comes to data types, for instance, invalid characters.
  - If a query gets slow, dive into [sort keys](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-sort-key.html), [distribution styles](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-best-dist-key.html) and [column compression](https://docs.aws.amazon.com/redshift/latest/dg/c_best-practices-use-auto-compression.html).

 ### Limits
-Redshift in KBC does not support functions or stored procedures.
+Redshift in Keboola Connection does not support functions or stored procedures.

 There are basic constrains set to keep your Redshift cluster healthy.
 By upgrading your Redshift cluster to a larger size, these limits can be increased.